Property professionals on the Costa del Sol since 2019

 Realistic income range: Indicative annual gross for a 3-bed villa with private pool: €28,000-€48,000.
 The high end requires good golf-season optimisation; the low end is what unmanaged owners typically achieve.

-Comunidad-status reality: Most established Lauro-belt urbanizaciones have permissive VUT positions.
+Comunidad-status reality: Most established golf-adjacent urbanizaciones have permissive VUT positions.
 Vote dynamics under the April 2025 LPH amendment have generally been favourable.

 2. Centro histórico